Tax Accountant in Miami Fee Pressure

 • Are we driving our Tax Business firm’s economic destiny, or is the market?

-To deal with greater commoditization and lower fees, many Tax Business will follow two predictable courses of action, each with their own set of consequences:
+To deal with greater commoditization and lower fees, many Tax Business will follow two predictable courses of action, each with its own set of consequences:

 1. Cut expenses.
 Do more with less.
 Run “lean and mean.”
 We saw this happen during the Great Recession.
 Tax Accountant in Miami Firms purged staff, froze wages, set all the copiers to duplex, and canceled the annual picnic.
 This is a classic response to a recession, one that is often necessary to save the firm.